 And don’t forget the toilet seat.
 Not only is it important to keep the seat clean, but it is also essential to make sure that the hardware used to attach it to the toilet is maintained.
 If it comes loose, tighten it and if it breaks, replace it.

 That’s the easy part.
-Here are some common problems you may be faced with at one time or another.
+Here are some common problems you may face at one time or another.
 Just remember that if you cannot solve problems, your Ormond plumber from Precision Electrical and Plumbing can help you.

-The most common toilet problems relate to blocked drains and faulty cisterns.
-Realistically, you need to realise that you will not always be able to solve these problems on your own, without the help of a qualified plumber.
-For this reason it is important to do all you can to prevent drains becoming blocked and to fix cistern parts before they fail completely.
+The most common toilet problems are related to blocked drains and faulty cisterns.
+Realistically, you need to realise that you will not always be able to solve these problems on your own without the help of a qualified plumber.
+For this reason, it is important to do all you can to prevent drains from becoming blocked and to fix cistern parts before they fail.

-Blocked drains will usually cause the level of the water in the toilet bowl to rise, and possibly overflow.
-If the workings of the cistern are faulty, water might flow into the bowl, or out of the overflow pipe and onto the floor.
-So if there is any sort of flooding, you will need to assess what the problem is.
-If you aren’t sure, turn off the water at the mains and call a plumber.
-If you live in the Melbourne area, a plumber from Precision Electrical and Plumbing will be there to help you in double quick time.
+Blocked drains will usually cause the water level in the toilet bowl to rise and possibly overflow.
+If the workings of the cistern are faulty, water might flow into the bowl or out of the overflow pipe and onto the floor.
+So if there is any flooding, you will need to assess the problem.
+Turn off the water at the mains and call a plumber if you aren’t sure.
+If you live in the Melbourne area, a plumber from Precision Electrical and Plumbing will be there to help you in double-quick time.

 Sometimes the inlet valves in cisterns get stuck because there is dirt in the water.
-To rectify this, you will need to turn off the water at the mains or at a nearby stopcock.
-Then you will need to disassemble the unit and clean it – and then put it together again.
-An Ormond plumber from our company will help you if this is where you live; otherwise we will send someone from your area.
+You will need to turn off the water at the mains or a nearby stopcock to rectify this.
+Then you will need to disassemble the unit, clean it, and then put it together again.
+An Ormond plumber from our company will help you if you live; otherwise, we will send someone from your area.

-Another problem that happens is that the valve sticks and the cistern overflows.
+Another problem is the valve stick, and the cistern overflows.
 Lubricating the floater arm might help.
 The lever in the cistern can also break, and then you won’t be able to flush.
 A damaged or worn diaphragm in a siphonic cistern will also affect flushing.
 In this event, the diaphragm will need to be replaced.
-You don’t have to do this, our Ormond plumber or someone from your area will help.
+You don’t have to do this; our Ormond plumber or someone from your area will help.